UMR-CNRS-7267/Metacongo_Paper/README.md

 > we are going to extract the unclassified reads from the output and re_run on Virus db

-#Names after First run for  RVBD classification
+#Names after the First run for  RVBD classification
 F_Unc_from_nr_euk='F_Unc_for_rvbd.fq.gz'
 R_Unc_from_nr_euk='R_Unc_for_rvbd.fq.gz'
 O_Unc_from_nr_euk='O_Unc_for_rvbd.fq.gz'